SpeedyFoods/database/README.md

 ## How has our final schema differed from the schema we first Designed?

+# Create all tables and insert all Data from SQL Script

+copy the script inside `generate_all_tables_and_rows.sql` and run it.

 # Setting Up DataBase:
 First, you must have a sql database running.
 Create a database named `testdatabase` then edit the `db_client.py` with your database credentials.